The Challenge of Hiring Anti-Bribery Compliance Leaders

 Nothing makes me happier than seeing the perfect “marriage” of employer and candidate, particularly in anti-bribery compliance.
 Watching companies put resources in this valuable area and seeing professionals succeed in their careers is such a satisfying aspect of my work.
 I hope to hear from you soon – and yes, I’ll be happy to answer all of these questions again.

 Maurice Gilbert is Managing Partner of Conselium Executive Search, which specializes in placing Compliance Officers and Legal Counsel for clients in the U.S., Europe, Latin America and Asia Pacific.
-Maurice is also CEO of Corporate Compliance Insights, a worldwide publication devoted to governance, risk and compliance issues.
-Maurice can be reached at firstname.lastname@example.org.
+Maurice is also the founder and former CEO of Corporate Compliance Insights, a worldwide publication devoted to governance, risk and compliance issues.
+Maurice can be reached at email@example.com.